 Beneficial interest in trusts: The Estate of Lloyd A. Fry established and funded trusts which are administered by an external trustee.
 The trusts make annual distributions for specified amounts to certain descendants of Lloyd A. Fry during their lifetimes.
-Under the terms of the trusts, the Foundation has the right to receive a portion of the excess income earned on the trust assets at the discretion of the trustee for the life (term) of the trusts as well as any residual values upon the termination of the trusts.
+Under the terms of the trusts, the Foundation has the right to receive a portion of the excess income earned on the trust assets at the discretion of the trusts.
 The Foundation does not control the assets held by the outside trusts.
 Although the Foundation has no control over the administration of the funds held in these term trusts, the estimated fair value of the expected future cash flows from the trusts is recognized as an asset in the accompanying financial statements.

-The Trusts made distributions to the Foundation of \$522,970 and \$548,167 during fiscal years 2013 and 2012, respectively.
+The Trusts made distributions to the Foundation of \$524,468 and \$522,970 during fiscal years 2014 and 2013, respectively.